smdawson/smdlinux-plasma/README.md

 # smd-template

-Scripts to install XFCE Desktop, customizations, applications and programs from a vanilla Arch Linux installation.
+Scripts to install Plasma Desktop, smdlinux customizations, applications and programs from a vanilla Arch Linux installation.